bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 ## QRT Flow Identifier {#flow-identifier}

-{{!RFC3550}} specifies that RTP sessions are distinguished by pairs of transport addresses.
-However, since QUIC allows for connections to migrate between transport address associations, and because we wish to multiplex multiple RTP session flows over a single QRT session, this profile of RTP amends this statement and instead introduces a flow identifier to distinguish between RTP sessions.
+{{!RFC3550}} specifies that RTP sessions are distinguished by pairs of transport addresses, with a pair of ports for the RTP and RTCP packet flows comprising the RTP session.
+However, since QUIC allows for connections to migrate between transport address associations, and because we wish to multiplex multiple RTP session flows over a single QRT session, this profile of RTP amends this statement and instead introduces a QRT Flow Identifier to identify RTP and RTCP flows belonging to RTP sessions within the QRT session.
+Each pair of these QRT Flow Identifiers distinguishes the RTP session.
 The QRT Flow Identifier is a 62-bit unsigned integer between 0 and 2^62 - 1.

 This specification does not mandate a means by which QRT Flow Identifiers are allocated for use within QRT sessions.
 An example mapping for this is discussed in {{sdp-mapping}} below.